derricks/derricks.github.io/magpie.md

     * Names
     * Symbols
   * Constellations (often clued as "stars" or "group of stars")
-  * Tube Stations
-  * All the UK and Ireland islands
   * Hebrew
     * Letters
     * Months